marlonshakur/training/README.md

 # Training
+## PLEASE NOTE :
-#This Repo IS For Full the stack course
+This Repo IS For the Full  stack course